fishfolk/jumpy/book/src/editor.md

 #### Creating a new map

 A new map can be created either by loading one of the core game maps and save a copy (save as) or by creating a brand new one.
-If you choose the latter, you can import the parallax backgrounds and tilesets from an existing map, by selecting `Open` from the in-editor menu (opened by pressing `esc`), selecting a map from the list and clicking `Import`.
+If you choose the latter, you can import the parallax backgrounds and tilesets from an existing map, by selecting `Open/Import` from the in-editor menu (opened by pressing `esc`), selecting a map from the list and clicking `Import`.
 This will open a menu that let you select what tilesets you want to import and whether you want to import the background layers, as well.